BIR Tax Identification Number (TIN): How to Get Your TIN

 How long does it take to get a TIN?

 TIN is usually issued on the same day you apply at the RDO.
-For employees, it may take 1-2 weeks as your employer processes the application.
-For online applications via eReg, you receive your TIN on the day you visit the RDO for verification.
+For employees, it may take 1–2 weeks as your employer processes the application.
+For ORUS online applications, the TIN is typically issued electronically after document validation.

 I have two TINs.
 What should I do?